I. Mission and Objectives

 interdisciplinary undergraduate and graduate programs.
 The academic programs are established

-within the Latin American Studies Program under the KU College of Liberal Arts and Sciences.
+within the Center for Latin American and Caribbean Studies Program under the KU College of Liberal Arts and Sciences.

 academic programs, but Center programs also target K-14 schools in the Midwest, as well as